Liver: Anatomy, Functions and Liver Disease Biology Notes

 Regeneration Duration

-• In humans, regeneration takes approximately 8-15 days.
+• In humans, liver regeneration typically takes about 8 to 15 days.

-• In mice, the same process occurs in a shorter timeframe, around 5-7 days.
+• In mice, the process occurs more quickly, within approximately 5 to 7 days.

 Share This: